itika1/Pagination/README.md

 # Pagination
 This is a beautiful UI of a pagination page.
+I've built this page after learningthe Weblab course from Geeksforgeeks.
 ## Check it out here.
 https://itika1.github.io/Pagination/